Half4376/EBill/README.md

 ## Setup

-Ensure you run the database schema.txt in your perfered SQL Server IDE.
+Ensure you run the database SQLQuery.txt in your perfered SQL Server IDE.

 Once you do, go to "Web.config" file at line 38, change "Data Source = " to your database name.